hikeventures/hikeventures.github.io/_posts/trips/2015-04-18-lapland-winter-adventure-video.markdown

   - finland
 layout: post
 ---
 Last February we went to Lapland for some cross-country skiing, snowshoeing, ice swimming and extreme fell sledding.
-Here is the <a href="http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/">article</a> which I posted back then and now we have also a short video :)
+Here is the <a rel="nofollow" href="http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/">article</a> which I posted back then and now we have also a short video :)

 <br>
 <!--more-->